 - Head over to beta.speedtest.net and let the page completely load.
 Once it has, click the GO! button.

 - An odometer will appear and the test will start.
 First it checks your downstream (downloads), and then your upstream (uploads).

 - Once the test has completed, the results will be displayed.

-As indicated by the image above, my download speed was 176.72Mbps (megabits per second) and my upload speed was 175.95Mbps.
-This is considerably faster than my ISP claims (my plan advertises speeds up to 150Mbps up and down).
+As indicated by the image above, my download speed was 110.93Mbps (megabits per second) and my upload speed was 75.10Mbps.
+This is fairly close to what my ISP claims (my plan advertises speeds up to 100.00Mbps up and down).
 It’s not uncommon to go over/faster the “up to” speed, some Internet Service Providers do this on purpose so that you have a better chance of obtaining the advertised speeds.

 As mentioned earlier in this guide, if you have any uploads or downloads running at the time you take the test, your results will be lower than they should be.
 Sometimes your hardware itself may be the “bottleneck” when running speed tests.
 For example, I have a first generation iPad Mini – it’s pretty old.
 When I run any kind of speed test – whether it’s an App or a web page – I can never get it to break 50Mbps.
 I also have a newer iPad Air, and on that device I can get speeds similar to those on my laptop (consistently over 100Mbps).

 There may also be an unavoidable delay on the ‘path’ that the data travels to get from the speed test server to your home computer (and then back).
 It’s best to run the test several times throughout the day (at different times) and compare results.
 Regardless of your connection type (DSL, cable, optic, 4 or 5G etc) during the “peak” usage hours, speeds will almost certainly be slower.